Last Updated on: 27th September 2023, 09:27 am

 Indeed, mice are very sociable animals, so they need to be housed with another mouse to stay healthy.
-Watching two mice play together can be great fun, so you’ll never get bored.
+Watching two mice play together can be fun, so you’ll never get bored.

 Like hamsters and rats, they don’t have a very long lifespan (approx. 1.5 years), so they can work well as a pet if your plans are uncertain.

 Some people are afraid of rats, but they make rewarding pets.
-Once again, rats aren’t the quietest animals because they love to scurry and explore, but they’re still quieter than a barking dog.
+Once again, rats aren’t the quietest animals because they love to scurry and explore, but they’re quieter than a barking dog.